Skip to content

 Students with disability can access the syllabus outcomes and content in a range of ways.
 Decisions regarding curriculum options should be made in the context of collaborative curriculum planning.

-Some students with intellectual disability may find the Years 7–8 Technology Life Skills outcomes and content the most appropriate option to follow in Stage 4.
-Before deciding that a student should access Life Skills outcomes and content, consideration should be given to other ways of assisting the student to engage with the Stage 4 Technology outcomes, or prior stage outcomes if appropriate.
+Some students with intellectual disability may find the Years 7–10 Life Skills outcomes and content the most appropriate option to follow in Stage 4 and/or Stage 5.
+Before determining whether a student is eligible to undertake a course based on Life Skills outcomes and content, consideration should be given to other ways of assisting the student to engage with the Stage 4 and/or Stage 5 outcomes, or prior stage outcomes if appropriate.
 This assistance may include a range of adjustments to teaching, learning and assessment activities.

 Life Skills outcomes cannot be taught in combination with other outcomes from the same subject.
 Teachers select specific Life Skills outcomes to teach based on the needs, strengths, goals, interests and prior learning of each student.
 Students are required to demonstrate achievement of one or more Life Skills outcomes.